 Overview of Roles in docu tools

-In docu tools, all team members can be given Roles on a project basis.
+In docu tools, all project members can be given Roles on a project basis.
 These Roles enable individuals within a project to view or add content.

 Currently the following Roles exist in docu tools: